thadeshammer/twitchlurkerbothunter/readme.md

 ## Future Plans

-- Implementing parallel processing using Python coroutines or multiprocesses.
+- Implementing parallel processing using Python asyncio coroutines and multiprocesses.
 - Potentially splitting the project into microservices for better scalability.
 - Enhancing data analysis and reporting capabilities.
+- Applying to Twitch to become a verified bot, increasing my rate limit by two orders of magnitude.

 ## License